How to protect yourself and your family if you get hurt…And what to do before that happens!

 Disability Coverage: Lots of Options, How to Choose…

 Disability insurance can replace some or nearly all of any income you might lose if you become very sick or are badly injured.
 That sounds simple enough, but there are many types of disability insurance.
 Some of which is available to all of us:

-Social Security — If you are unable to perform your job duties due to injury or illness, you may be eligible for disability payments from Social Security.
+Social Security Disability (SSD) — If you are unable to perform your job duties due to injury or illness, you may be eligible for disability payments from Social Security.
 Such payments are not very high and won’t replace most of your lost income.

 * Fact.
 58% of all applicants for disability benefits are initially denied by Social Security.
 You are eligible for benefits only after you have been disabled for five months and if the disability is expected to last at least one year.
 And any benefits you receive from Social Security are taxable.